NY, US · AI law tracker

 legislation In Assembly Committee 1/9/2023

-New York A519 would prohibit using biometric information as the sole factor for probable cause in custody or arrest [1].
+New York Bill A519 proposes a prohibition on using biometric information as the sole factor for probable cause determinations [1].

-Deadline: No fixed deadline — the bill is currently in committee and not yet enacted.
+Deadline: No fixed deadline — currently in Assembly Committee.

 Primary source →